When you open a compiled

 Kerning is generally preserved, but contextual kerning is not.
 It probably is a good idea to open Window > Kerning, and then click the gear wheel and choose Clean up from the pop-up menu.
 You may want to revise and fix your kerning and, if necessary, contextual kerning.

-Individual PostScript hints are lost.
-But alignment zones and stems are preserved.
+Most glyph-level PostScript are preserved, also alignment zones and standard stems are preserved.
 If those were all set properly, chances are the autohinter will give you better hinting than before.
 All you have to do is activate the Autohint option when you export your font to a new OTF.

 In File > Font Info > Font Glyphs keeps family-wide information.
 It cannot reverse-engineer everything, so you will have to reconstruct some of the information manually.